MicrosoftDocs/azure-docs/articles/storage/common/storage-service-encryption.md

 You can rely on Microsoft-managed keys for the encryption of your storage account, or you can manage encryption with your own keys.
 If you choose to manage encryption with your own keys, you have two options:

-- You can specify a *customer-managed key* with Azure Key Vault to use for encrypting and decrypting data in Blob storage and in Azure Files.
+- You can specify a *customer-managed key* with Azure Key Vault to use for encrypting and decrypting data in your storage account.
+The customer-managed key is used to encrypt all data in the account, including blob, queue, table, and file data.
 - You can specify a *customer-provided key* on Blob storage operations.
 A client making a read or write request against Blob storage can include an encryption key on the request for granular control over how blob data is encrypted and decrypted.

 The following table compares key management options for Azure Storage encryption.